Rivaroxaban (By mouth)

 Xarelto, Xarelto Starter PackThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to rivaroxaban, or if you have severe bleeding.

 How to Use This Medicine:

-- If you cannot swallow the tablets, you may crush the tablet and mix it with applesauce.
-Eat some food after you swallow the mixture.
+- If you cannot swallow the tablets whole, you may crush the tablet and mix it with applesauce.
+Eat some food right after you swallow the mixture.

 - Tube feeding: You may crush the tablet and mix the medicine in 50 milliliters (mL) of water before giving it via the tube.
 This must be followed by a feeding.